staskut/find-the-ship/README.md

   </tr>
 </table>

-This is a multi-task classification dataset I made for fun in late 2017 using a cheap webcam, wood and paint.
-It consists of 2035 images of a board representing a ficticious dataset of satellite images of an ocean area where 6 models of ships operate.
+This is a multi-task classification dataset I made for fun in late 2017 using a cheap webcam, wood, glue, paint, yarn and scotch tape.
+It consists of 2035 images of a board representing a ficticious ocean area where 6 ship models operate.
 Every image is 640 x 480 pixels with three color channels (RGB).
-Each non-empty image sample contains one scaled model of a ship with a particular location and heading.
+Each non-empty image sample contains exactly one scaled model of a ship with a particular location and heading.
 The tasks are:
-* **1.** Determining whether or not the image contains a ship.
+* **1.** Determine whether or not the image is non-empty (i.e., contains a ship).
-* **2.** If the image contains a ship:
+* **2.** If the image is non-empty:
   * **A.** Determine the ship's location.
   * **B.** Determine the ship's heading.
   * **C.** Determine the ship's model.